cn-terraform/terraform-aws-s3-static-website/README.md

 ## Install pre commit hooks.

-Pleas run this command right after cloning the repository.
+Run this command right after cloning the repository.

         pre-commit install

-For that you may need to install the folowwing tools:
+For that you may need to install the following tools:
 * [Pre-commit](https://pre-commit.com/)
 * [Terraform Docs](https://terraform-docs.io/)